openstack-archive/fuel-library/deployment/puppet/mongodb/README.md

 #####`mms_interval`
 MMS interval for mms monitoring.
 Default: None

+#####`configsvr`
+Use this setting to enable config server mode for mongod.

+#####`shardsvr`
+Use this setting to enable shard server mode for mongod.

 #####`replset`
 Use this setting to configure replication with replica sets.
 Specify a replica set name as an argument to this set.
 All hosts must have the same set name.

 #####`rest`
 Set to true to enable a simple REST interface.
 Default: false

+#####`quiet`
+Runs the mongod or mongos instance in a quiet mode that attempts to limit the amount of output.
+This option suppresses : "output from database commands, including drop, dropIndexes, diagLogging, validate, and clean", "replication activity", "connection accepted events" and "connection closed events".
+Default: false

+> For production systems this option is **not** recommended as it may make tracking problems during particular connections much more difficult.

 #####`slowms`
 Sets the threshold for mongod to consider a query “slow” for the database profiler.